Preview: Player odds for the Wizards vs. Raptors game tonight

 Who is expected to lead in other various stats?

-For rebounds, Jakob Poeltl is expected to lead the Raptors with 9.5 while Kuzma is expected to lead Washington with 6.5.
-And for assists Dennis Schroder is expected to lead the Raptors with 7.5, Kuzma for the Wizards with 3.5.
+For rebounds, Doncic is expected to lead the Mavericks with 8.5 while Kuzma is expected to lead Washington with 6.5.
+And for assists Doncic is expected to lead the Mavericks with 7.5, Tyus Jones for the Wizards with 6.5.

 …I think this game could be pretty bad given how the odds look.